Passport to Careers offered at Community Colleges of Spokane

 Offers free assistance in developing basic skills in reading, writing, speaking, spelling, vocabulary, grammar, problem solving, and math.
 Emphasis is on developing useful knowledge and applied skills, such as financial and health management, parenting and raising a family, and getting/holding a good job.
 There are no tests, no grades, and no fees.

-Offers adult basic education classes, ESL classes as well as GED classes.
+Offers adult basic education classes, ESL classes as well as GED classes and High School Completion.

 Offers multiple pre-college programs.

+General Education Development helps students prepare for the four-part GED test.
+Successful completion of the four-part test (Language Arts, Math, Science and Social Studies) earns a GED certificate.
+GED certification is equivalent to a high school education and is usually accepted in place of a diploma.

 General Education Development Helps students prepare for the four-part GED test.
 Successful completion of the four-part test (Language Arts, Math, Science and Social Studies) earns a GED certificate.
 GED certification is equivalent to a high school education and is usually accepted in place of a diploma.

-ESL Classes help with reading, writing and grammar, speaking and listening, pronunciation, workplace skills, beginning computer literacy and citizenship.
+ESL Classes help with reading, writing and grammar, speaking and listening, pronunciation, career preparation and computer skills.
+Classes are available in six levels, from beginner to college-ready.

 High School Completion Provides adults 19 years or older an opportunity to earn a high school diploma in a college setting, substituting college classes for remaining high school requirements.
 High school completion classes (English, math, history, science) are scheduled in the evenings to accommodate adult students with daytime jobs.